Hurricane Irma blasts Cuba after leveling Caribbean islands

 As Irma advanced over neighboring Ciego de Avila province, 16-foot to 23-foot waves (5 to 7 meters) were recorded.
 As the storm moves westward, the possibility of even bigger waves and flooding are high along the northern Cuban coast including in Havana, the agency said.

-According to the state media radio station in Camaguey, Irma is the first Category 5 hurricane to hit the province in 85 years.
+According to the state media radio station in Camaguey, Irma was the first Category 5 hurricane to hit the province in 85 years.

 Damage is being reported in all municipalities in Camaguey, the station said, mostly in the form of torn-off roofs, damage to buildings, downed trees and loss of electricity.